Snake-Tn/metro-guestbook/README.md

 ## How to install
 This manual assumes that docker (`v>17`) and docker-compose (`v.3`) are both installed on your host machine.

-Once you finish all the instructions, the application will be available on http://localhost:8001
+Once you finish bellow instructions, the application will be available on http://localhost:8001

 ##### download source code and cd to the root of the repo.
 ```bash